Returns, payments, penalties, extensions, interest, stays of collection.

 (b) Unregistered taxpayer.

 (4) imposes a five percent penalty on the tax due for any period of time where a person engages in a taxable activity and does not voluntarily register prior to being contacted by the department.
 "Voluntarily register" means to properly complete and submit a master application to any agency or entity participating in the unified business identifier (UBI) program for the purpose of obtaining a UBI number, all of which is done before any contact from the department.
-For example, if a person properly completes and submits a master application to the department of labor and industries for the purpose of obtaining a UBI number, and this is done prior to any contact from the department of revenue, the department considers that person to have voluntarily registered.
-A person has not voluntarily registered if a UBI number is obtained by any means other than submitting a properly completed master application.
+For example, if a person properly completes and submits a business license application to the department of labor and industries for the purpose of obtaining a UBI number, and this is done prior to any contact from the department of revenue, the department considers that person to have voluntarily registered.
+A person has not voluntarily registered if a UBI number is obtained by any means other than submitting a properly completed business license application.
 WAC 458-20-101

 (Tax registration and tax reporting) provides additional information regarding the UBI program.

 If the department issues an assessment for substantially underpaid tax, a five percent penalty will be added to the assessment when it is issued.
 If any tax included in the assessment is not paid by the due date, or by any extended due date, the penalty will increase to a total of fifteen percent against the amount of tax that remains unpaid.
 If any tax included in the assessment is not paid within thirty days of the original or extended due date, the penalty will further increase to a total of twenty-five percent against the amount of tax that remains unpaid.
 The minimum for this penalty is five dollars.
 RCW 82.32.090

 (i) As used in this section, "substantially underpaid" means that:

 (A) The taxpayer has paid less than eighty percent of the amount of tax determined by the department to be due for all of the types of taxes included in, and for the entire period of time covered by, the department's examination; and